pantheon-systems/documentation/source/content/guides/localdev/03-using-localdev.md

 Unless you [reset Localdev to its defaults](#log-out-and-reset-to-defaults), you will only need to do this once for each site.

-Localdev will revert all changes and return you to the "Clone the dev environment" screen if there are any errors.
+Localdev will revert all changes and return you to the **Clone the Dev Environment** screen if there are any errors.
 Try the process again, then consult the [Troubleshooting section](/guides/localdev/troubleshoot-support#faq) below for details on how to contact Support.

-The Main interface will bring you to the Site Screen if the clone is successful.
+The Main interface will display the Site Screen if the clone is successful.

 ![Screenshot of the Localdev Site screen](../../../images/localdev/localdev-site-running-screen.png)